― Advertisement ―

 Unfair working contracts, exorbitant fees, or even illegal recruitment sometimes hound our OFWs abroad.
 They struggle at work, are unable to find sufficient rest time, enough food, and lack protection when getting sick.
 So when his contract expires, he may not have enough savings even to pay for airfare.
 Worse, he may be in deep debt as loan sharks take advantage of his vulnerability.

-High placement fees
+High cost of placement fees and deployment expenses

 Going abroad is sometimes like a gamble, where an OFW has to bet through expensive agency fees, deal with multiple levels of bureaucracy, and sometimes unpredictable health conditions.
-Once the OFW gets the clearance to work, she starts to think how much she can save monthly after considering debt payments and initial expenses.
+Once the Filipino worker gets the clearance to work, she starts to think how much she can save monthly after considering debt payments and initial expenses.

 Spending above financial means

 One problem of some OFWs is the lack of fiscal discipline.
 Thinking that they have higher salaries abroad made them think they can buy anything they want.
-Expensive phone, check.
-Unnecessary laptop, check.
-Designer bags, check.
-Ridiculously priced jewelry, check.

 It is NOT a bad idea to buy them, but only if they can afford them or have set aside an amount — no matter how small — for savings.
 These expenses are not investments that they can make money of.
 The mobile phone breaks down and needs to be repaired.
 Laptop gets infected with spyware and rendered irreparable.
 Owners end up spending more to maintain these devices.
 Hence, the savings accounts are sacrificed.